JonnyPickard/cv/README.md

 # Jonny Pickard

-A creative, confident and ambitios problem solver with a passion for web development seeking a junior developer position in an innovative and dynamic online business.
+A creative, confident and ambitious problem solver with a passion for web development seeking a junior developer position in an innovative and dynamic online business.
 With experience in app development, coding, pair programming, source control and a strong interest in technology, user experience and innovative web development.
-Proven track record of completing projects to a high level for Makers Academy and TransparencyData.
+Proven track record of completing projects to high level for Makers Academy and TransparencyData.

 ## Code Examples